 – Rates high for comfort

-But if a you want a shoe that is total comfort, this is the one for you.
+If you want a shoe that is very reliable and gives total comfort, this is the one for you.

-The Saucony Ride 10 is well-regarded for distance running – it is known for its comfort, flexibility and reasonable price.
+The Freedom ISO 2 is lightweight, super-comfortable, and fits like a (very breathable) glove.
+The shoe well-regarded for distance running – it is known for its comfort, flexibility and reasonable price.

 It is designed as a neutral shoe, and the mesh exterior gives a lot of breathability.

-Overall, a good shoe to try out for your marathon training.
+Overall, a great shoe that can carry you through all your marathon training.

 The Mizuno is a great shoe that offers a ton of support and cushioning – which may be too much for some people.